ubc-library-rc/AI_for_coding/content/1_Orientation.md

 ---
 title: 1.
-How do LLMs work?
+How do LLMs work (beginner)?
 layout: default
 nav_order: 5
 has_toc: T